linode/apl-docs/docs/post-install.md

 ## When Otomi is installed without optional configuration

-Follow these instructions when Otomi is installed without DNS and without bringing your own IDP (like Azure AD):
+Follow these instructions when Otomi is installed without DNS (`otomi.hasExternalDNS=false`) and without 3rd party IdP (`otomi.hasExternalIDP=false`).

 ### Get the log output of the installer job

-When Otomi is installed without optional configuration, first get the Keycloak URL and the auto generated password for the Keycloak `admin` user provided at the end of the logs of the Otomi installer job:
+When Otomi is installed without any optional configuration, passwords and public URLs are automatically derived.
+The `Keycloak` app acts an IdP, which is used to define users of the otomi containers platform.
+Some usefoul information like `Otomi Console` and `Keycloak` public URL with admin credentials can be found at the end of the installer log.

+Use the following command to access the log output.

 ```bash
 kubectl logs jobs/otomi -n default
 ```

-When `otomi:adminPassword` was filled in the values.yaml, then use that password to sign in into Keycloak.

 ### Create a user in Keycloak

-1. Go to Keycloak admin console using the following url: `keycloak.<your-ip.nip.io>`
+1. Navigate to Keycloak app (using the URL provided in the installer log)
 2. Click on `Administration Console`
-3. Login with username: `admin` and the provided password
+3. Login with admin credentials (using admin and password provided in the installer log)
 4. Select the `Otomi` realm
 5. Click on `Users` then `Add user`
 6. Fill in a user name in the Username field
 7. Fill in your email address in the Email field
 8. Select the `otomi-admin` group